Radowan30/quantum-doc-mcp/README.md

-<h1 align="center">Crawl4AI RAG MCP Server</h1>
+<h1 align="center">Quantum Doc MCP Server</h1>

 <p align="center">
-  <em>Web Crawling and RAG Capabilities for AI Agents and AI Coding Assistants</em>
+  <em>Web Crawling and RAG Capabilities for AI Agents and AI Coding Assistants specifc for Quantum Computing</em>
 </p>

 A powerful implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) integrated with [Crawl4AI](https://crawl4ai.com) and [Supabase](https://supabase.com/) for providing AI agents and AI coding assistants with advanced web crawling and RAG capabilities.

 With this MCP server, you can <b>scrape anything</b> and then <b>use that knowledge anywhere</b> for RAG.

-The primary goal is to bring this MCP server into [Archon](https://github.com/coleam00/Archon) as I evolve it to be more of a knowledge engine for AI coding assistants to build AI agents.
-This first version of the Crawl4AI/RAG MCP server will be improved upon greatly soon, especially making it more configurable so you can use different embedding models and run everything locally with Ollama.

-Consider this GitHub repository a testbed, hence why I haven't been super actively address issues and pull requests yet.
-I certainly will though as I bring this into Archon V2!

 ## Overview